Bishwasz/Neural_Network_From_Scratch/README.md

 # Neural_Network_From_Scratch

-Used numpy to create Neural network to identify MNIST handwritted digits.
+Used numpy to create Neural network to identify MNIST handwritted digits.<br/>

-Here are some trials:
+Here are some trials:<br/>
-Configuration for the following trials:
+Configuration for the following trials:<br/>
 Hidden Layers:1.
 Nodes in Hidden Layer: 100.
 Learn Rate: 0.05.